Ricky Proehl

-Richard Scott Proehl (born March 7, 1968) is a former American football wide receiver in the National Football League (NFL).
+Richard Scott Proehl (born March 7, 1968) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 Proehl played 17 seasons with the Phoenix/Arizona Cardinals, Seattle Seahawks, Chicago Bears, St. Louis Rams, Carolina Panthers, and Indianapolis Colts.
 He played in four Super Bowls and won two: Super Bowl XXXIV with the Rams and Super Bowl XLI with the Colts.
 He is remembered as a member of "The Greatest Show on Turf".

 After his playing career, Proehl was an assistant coach for the Carolina Panthers through the 2016 season.
 He returned to the Super Bowl as a coach with the Panthers in 2016.
-He currently serves as the wide receivers coach for the St. Louis BattleHawks of the XFL.
+He recently served as the wide receivers coach for the St. Louis BattleHawks of the United Football League (UFL).

-High school
+Early life

 Proehl graduated in 1986 from Hillsborough High School in Hillsborough, New Jersey, where he starred in both football and baseball.
 During his senior season in football, he caught 42 passes for 900+ yards and 13 touchdowns.
 For his efforts that year, he was named a New York All-Metro selection, the Somerset County Player of the Year, and an All-State pick.